-Whatever negative characteristics the clients demonstrate early on will likely always be there.
-Usually, any negative characteristics the client has will be amplified when something goes wrong.
+Whatever negative characteristics the customers demonstrate early on will likely always be there.
+Usually, any negative characteristics the customer has will be amplified when something goes wrong.
 Some salespeople have a greater tolerance for a lack of chemistry than others.
 Some will put up with almost anything.

-I have seen situations where a single client made a person’s life a nightmare until the agent gets rid of the clients.
-If you have a low tolerance for clients whining and complaining, I highly recommend you don’t take on clients where the chemistry is not there, no matter how much money they have.
+I have seen situations where a single customer made a person’s life a nightmare until the salesman gets rid of the customers.
+If you have a low tolerance for customers whining and complaining, I highly recommend you don’t take on clients where the chemistry is not there, no matter how much money they have.

 Many of my coaching clients have shared with me that limiting their clients to people they have chemistry with was a turning point in their career.